9 reasons why healthcare is the biggest target for cyberattacks

 For all the incredible advances in medical technology in recent years, not every aspect of the healthcare industry has kept pace.
 Limited budgets and a hesitancy to learn new systems often mean that a lot of medical technology is becoming outdated.
 Hospitals using systems that still release system updates should keep all software equipped with the most recent version.

 These usually contain bug fixes to keep systems fairly secure.
 But eventually, software will become end-of-life, and vendors will stop providing updates.
 Where it’s not possible to upgrade to different, more secure software – or where medical staff simply don’t want the hassle – it’s possible to minimise the risk of cyberattacks by adding extra layers of security.
 If one system is compromised then an MFA solution can limit the lateral movement of an attacker through the network, as they won’t be able to log-in to other protected systems.

 Healthcare organisations have a responsibility to react to the latest online threats to keep their patient data secure.
 It’s important to allocate a budget and invest in the right solution for your enterprise.
 Consider how your staff like to work and keep on top of new threats as they emerge – before your systems become outdated and you struggle to protect all your devices.

-Get in touch for more tips on protecting your patients and their sensitive data against the threat of online attacks.
+Take a look at our other articles for more tips on protecting your patients and their sensitive data against the threat of online attacks.